Hong Kong Security Watch Report (Q4 2015)

 - Bots security events – involving large number of computers, mostly home computers, which receive commands from C&C.

 The trend of botnet C&C security events is summarized below:

 Figure 3 –Trend of Botnet (C&Cs) related security events

-The number of botnet Command and Control Servers decreased this quarter.
+The number of botnet Command and Control Servers dropped this quarter.

-There were 3 C&C servers reported in this quarter.
-One of the reported servers was identified as Zeus C&C server, while the other two were identified as IRC bot C&C servers.
+There were 4 C&C servers reported in this quarter.
+All were identified as IRC bot C&C servers.